webbingbrasil/filament-maps/README.md

 }
 ```

-Use `this.map` to access the Leaflet map instance on your action callback.
+>Use `map` to access the Leaflet instance on your action callback.

 ## Widget Customization